-- Title of the article within quotation marks
+- The title of the article is placed within quotation marks.

-You do not have to include a bibliographic entry for reference works, such as dictionaries and so forth.
+You do not have to include a bibliographic entry for reference works, such as dictionaries.
 However, if you do rely heavily on these secondary sources for your research, you may include a separate section in the bibliography.

-Cite within notes only.
+Cite these sources within notes only.
 Do not create a matching bibliography entry.